Cissakind/AlgoritmosI/README.md

 # Algoritmos I
-Projects completed for the class Algoritmos I
+Projects completed for the class Algoritmos 1 during my fourth semester at UFMG